ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Advanced Settings

-You may be instructed by Red Hat to edit some configuration settings manually.
+You may be instructed by Support to edit some configuration settings manually.
 This feature is available for a limited number of options and can only be used by users assigned the super administrator role.
 Changing settings using this procedure may disable your